 Bio & Artist Statement

 Post-action and post-figure, the landscape holds secrets and absorbs the aftermath of intensity-- bodies are rolled in carpet and gifted to the land, cinder blocks hold weight at the bottom of a lake, plants overtake red solo cups.
-One solution for the landscape to deal with this absorption of human action is to seek safety through razzle-dazzle camouflaging techniques: dense patterns repeat from mountain forms into plants and clothing-- attention diverted, ambiguous space mirrors ambiguous motives.
+The landscape deals with forced absorption of human action and seeks safety through razzle-dazzle camouflage: dense patterns of mountain forms are transformed into plants and clothing-- attention diverted, ambiguous space mirrors ambiguous motives.